henpemaz/Rain-World-Interactive-Map/README.md

 - place icons for the most common room tags like "shelter", "scavoutpost" and "swarmroom"
 - read and add placed-objects

-If you wish to contribute
+If you wish to contribute, hmu on Discord